JvanKatwijk/qt-dab/README.md

 Qt-DAB supports input from an rtl_tcp server, if such server is used as input device, the connection needs to support the inputrate, i.e. 2,048,000 I/Q samples (i.e. 2 * 2,048,000 bytes/second).

+Note:
+While the 2.13 support for SDRplay devices is able to handle the RSP 1, RSP II, RSP Ia and RSP duo, for handling the RSP-Dx one needs 3.06 (3.07) support

 ------------------------------------------------------------------
 Widgets and scopes for Qt-DAB
 ------------------------------------------------------------------